 How to Make Homemade Larabars

 - Process the nuts.
 Store-bought Larabars have a relatively smooth texture.
 You will bite into a piece of nut here and there, but the bars are not particularly crunchy.
-To achieve the same texture, add the nuts to a bowl of a food processor fitted with an S blade and pulse until the nuts are crumbly.
+To achieve the same texture, add the nuts to a food processor bowl fitted with an S blade and process until the nuts are coarsely ground.
 If you process the nuts with the dates (without pre-chopping them first), they will not break down as much.

-- Add the dates.
-Once the nuts are coarsely chopped, add the dates and pulse until well combined.
-The mixture will be tender and slightly crumbly at first, but it should be sticky enough to hold together when you press it between your fingers.
-If the mixture is too dry, pulse it a little more or add 1 Tbsp./15 ml of coconut oil at a time to help bind everything together.
+- Process the rest of the ingredients.
+Add the dates, dried fruit, and spices to the food processor and process until all the ingredients begin to stick together.
+The mixture will be tender and slightly crumbly, but it should be sticky enough to hold together when you press it between your fingers.
+If it’s too dry, pulse it a little more or add 1 Tbsp./15 ml of coconut oil at a time to help bind everything together.

-- Shape the mixture into a rectangle.
+- Shape the mixture.
 Transfer the mixture to a parchment paper-lined baking dish and press it into a smooth, even layer.
 You can also roll out the mixture between two pieces of parchment paper and then shape it into a rectangle.

 - Dehydrate/chill.
 Store-bought Larabars are dehydrated, which is why they stay firm even at room temperature.
-If you don't have a dehydrator, you can chill homemade Larabars in the freezer for at least 2 hours to get them firm.
-Once firm, cut into individual bars.
+If you don’t have a dehydrator, transfer the Larabars to the freezer to firm up, for about 30 minutes.
+Then remove the “Larabar” from the baking dish (by lifting the parchment paper) and cut it into bars.

 DIY Larabar Variations